lifemapper/bison/_sphinx_config/pages/history/year4_planA.rst

 Annotate GBIF occurrence records (each subset file) with:
    * state, for assigning RIIS determination and summarizing
-   * other geospatial regions for summarizing
+   * county, AIANNH, and PAD geospatial regions for summarizing
    * RIIS determinations using state and taxon contained in both GBIF and RIIS records

+States are used, not only for summaries, but also to identify whether the occurrence of a particular species falls within a RIIS region (Alaska, Hawaii, or Lower 48), where it is identified as "Introduced" or "Invasive".
+Region summaries include both state and county boundaries.

 Occasionally a point will intersect with a county envelope (created for a spatial index) but not be contained within the returned geometry.
-In that case, return the values from the geometry nearest to the point.
+In that case, the program returns the values from the geometry nearest to the point.

     ```commandline
     python process_gbif.py annotate data/config/process_gbif.json